AN/DRC-8 Emergency Rocket Communications System

 The Emergency Rocket Communications System (ERCS) was designed to provide a reliable and survivable emergency communications method for the United States National Command Authority, using a UHF repeater placed atop a Blue Scout rocket or Minuteman II intercontinental ballistic missile.
 ERCS was deactivated as a communication means when President George H.W.
 Bush issued a message to stand down SIOP-committed bombers and Minuteman IIs on 27 September 1991.
 Headquarters SAC was given approval by the Joint Chiefs of Staff to deactivate the 494L payloads beginning 1 October 1992.
 However, Headquarters SAC believed it was inefficient and unnecessary to support ERCS past fiscal year 1991, and kept the accelerated deactivation schedule.

 Mission

 The mission of the Emergency Rocket Communications System was to provide assured communication to United States strategic forces in the event of a nuclear attack.
 ERCS was a rocket or missile that carried a UHF transmitter as a payload instead of a nuclear warhead.
 In the event of a nuclear attack, ERCS would launch the UHF transmitter into low space to transmit an Emergency Action Message (EAM) to Strategic Air Command units.

 The ERCS sorties had two possible trajectories, East and West, to inform SAC alert forces in the northern tier bases (i.e. Minot AFB, Fairchild AFB, Grand Forks AFB).

-ERCS was deactivated and taken out of the inventory as other means of emergency communication (i.e. ISST and Milstar) came online.
+ERCS was deactivated and taken out of the inventory as other means of emergency communication (i.e. the Intercontinental Ballistic Missile [ICBM] Super High Frequency Satellite Terminal [ISST] and Milstar) came online.